-Why scratch cards should be at the top of your 2022 fundraiser list
+Why scratch cards should be at the top of your 2023 fundraiser list.

 Are you looking for a unique way to raise money for your school or group?
-There are times when the most popular and proven products may not be your best option.
-In fact, you may be stuck in a rut with the same brochure or candy bar sale every year.
+Sometimes, the most popular and proven products may not be your best option.
+You may be stuck in a rut with the same yearly brochure or candy bar sale.

-With so many groups using the same “me too” sales approach, taking orders from a brochure or selling an in-hand product, competing in this same crowded marketplace may be costing you valuable profit.
+With so many groups using the same "me too" sales approach, taking orders from a brochure, or selling an in-hand product, competing in this crowded marketplace may cost you valuable profit.

-If you’re considering a scratch card fundraiser, even though it’s definitely not for every group, it will distinguish you from the pack.
-Those who use them find the process to be a quick, straightforward and easy way to raise money.
+If you're considering a scratch card fundraiser, even though it's not for every group, it will distinguish you from the pack.
+Those who use them find the process a quick, straightforward, and easy way to raise money.

-Scratch cards allow for students to break the ice with potential customers by turning donating into a fun and interactive game.
-In other words, students use their scratch card as a tool to collect donations instead of selling an actual product.
+Scratch cards allow students to break the ice with potential customers by turning donating into a fun and interactive game.
+In other words, students use their scratch cards to collect donations instead of selling an actual product.

-When approaching potential customers, in addition to sharing your cause, it’s important to tell them a little about your organization.
-Scratch cards already come with the organization name and school logo and colors (or a picture of your group or team).
-Students can easily transition to showing people the front of their card as they introduce their fundraiser.
+When approaching potential customers, in addition to sharing your cause, it's essential to tell them a little about your organization.
+Scratch cards already come with the organization name, school logo, and colors (or a picture of your group or team).
+Students can easily transition to showing people the front of their cards as they introduce their fundraiser.

-Ensuring that your group understands the process is important, particularly if this is your first time.
-If you’re considering using scratch cards to raise money, you’ll want to know how they work.
+Ensuring your group understands the process is essential, mainly if this is your first time.
+If you're considering using scratch cards to raise money, you'll want to know how they work.

 How Do Scratch Cards Work?

-Although not everyone is familiar with scratch cards and how they can help groups raise money, the concept is extremely simple.
-Here’s how it works:
+Although not everyone knows scratch cards and how they can help groups raise money, the concept is straightforward.
+Here's how it works:

 - The donor is asked to scratch off one or more dots, revealing the dollar amounts.
 The potential amounts are $1 to $5.
 The suspense is in not knowing the amounts that will be revealed.

-- Once all of the dots have been scratched and the money collected, the student turns in their donation envelope to the sponsor.
-Depending on the size of the group and how many cards that are ordered, groups make a net profit once paid for.
+- Once all the dots have been scratched and the money collected, the student turns in their donation envelope to the sponsor.
+Depending on the group size and how many cards are ordered, groups make a net profit once paid for.
 When using our cards, the profit percentage starts at 80%.
-Each student collects a total of $100 and the group pays $20 for every card.
+Each student collects $100, and the group pays $20 for every card.
 Payment is due within 15 days of receipt of the cards.
 This gives students ample time to collect and turn in their donation envelopes.

 Ordering Scratch Card Fundraiser Supplies